-To allow for sufficient time to digest new information and gather hands-on experience, enriched with homework assignments that can be attempted in the evening and will be discussed and demonstrated during the following lesson.
+To allow for sufficient time to digest new information and to gather hands-on experience, the course has been enriched with homework assignments that can be attempted in the evening and will be discussed and demonstrated during the following lesson.

 The content is based on cooling of electronics in a system engineering context, following the well-known V model of system level – subsystem level - component level, requirements flow down and capabilities flow up.
 Application of the system engineering concepts to the thermal domain and physics of heat transfer will be demonstrated and practiced.

 Training time is divided roughly equally over theory and practice.
 Practice sessions will take the form of try-it-yourself exercises, followed by step-by-step guidance and demonstration.